 James B. McPherson eventually attended West Point, graduating in 1853 at the top of his class, and would later die in the Civil War at the Battle of Atlanta.
 The home remained in the McPherson family until a month after the general’s death in 1864, at which time it was sold.
 It then passed down through a series of five families until it was donated to the Clyde Heritage League in 1995.
 The house was lived in until the early 1970s.
 It was placed on the National Register of Historic Places in 1974, and eventually received a historical marker from the Ohio Historical Society Marker program.

 It is located on the corner of Maple Street and McPherson Highway, and is available to tour by appointment only.
-The house opens to the public only a few times a year, mainly on Memorial Day and the Saturday of Winesburg Weekend in November of every year.
+The house does not have regular visitation hours but opens to the public on the Saturday of Clyde's Christmas celebration, Winesburg Weekend, that occurs in November of every year.
 For a tour, please call 419-547-7946 and leave a message.

 Heritage Hall, also the former Clyde City Hall, was built in 1882 and housed the Clyde Fire Department, police station, in addition to the Clyde City Council and Mayor’s office for the next 97 years.
 In 1979, after the completion of the new municipal building, a couple blocks north on Main Street, the building shortly thereafter was sold to the Clyde Heritage League for the tidy sum of $1.00.
 It was for a short period in the 1980s that the museum collection was stored here and people were allowed to view it until the museum found its new home in the former Episcopal Church in 1987.
 Heritage Hall is now the home of the Clyde Life Enrichment Center for disabled adults, which is operated by SANDCO of Fremont, Ohio.
 The Center is open Monday thru Friday (days).

 Heritage Hall was acquired by the Clyde Heritage League, of which Thaddeus B. Hurd was the driving force behind the acquisition of the building.
 The CHL is dedicated to maintaining the historical outward integrity and appearance of the building.